The Biohacking Blueprint: How TereZa & Anthony Lolli Transformed Their Bodies & Lives

 And I came to Anthony, I was like, why is a third world country learning about this kind of information so fast?
 Yeah.

-And if so, we can make a platform, which is Biohack Yourself Media, that can just transmit health and wellness information, be at the front lines of all discovery, all technological development, and literally keep the world on the same level of understanding about biohacking, longevity.
+And if so, we can make a platform which is BioCare Self Media that can just transmit health and wellness information, be at the front lines of all discovery, all technological development, and literally keep the world on the same level of understanding about biohacking, longevity.

-How do we all go to that 150, right?
-How do we push the human potential?
-I'll be happy.
-My mom always calls me the mother Teresa.
+How do we all go to that 150, right how do we push the human potential i'll be happy my mom always calls me the mother teresa but basically that's been my goal of really just elevating everyone's understanding to the same level absolutely and i think it's needed you know uh with

 Some of the technical talk is too technical.
 Too technical.